There was an error with your log in

 Since we work with a number of expert local guides in Iceland, we thought we’d share their input and fill you in on what’s actually going on.

-First of all, air traffic has not been affected.
+• First of all, air traffic has not been affected.
 Flights to and from Keflavík International Airport and Reykjavík Domestic Airport are operating as they always do.

-Second, the effects of volcanic activity have been localized, with some roads closed, and all services in Iceland are operating as usual.
+• Second, the effects of volcanic activity have been localized, with some roads closed, and all services in Iceland are operating as usual.
 Reykjavik, the capital, is around 40 km (25 miles) away from the volcanic fissure, and life there is as normal as ever.

-And third, trips offered by 57hours are taking place much further away, and are thereby even less likely to be affected by the volcanic activity, being perfectly safe for adventurers.
+• And third, trips offered by 57hours are taking place much further away, and are thereby even less likely to be affected by the volcanic activity, being perfectly safe for adventurers.
 Naturally, the authorities (and guides) are monitoring the situation and doing everything possible to keep both local residents and visitors safe and well informed.

 In case you have any additional questions or dilemmas, feel free to get in touch with either your guide or 57hours.
-For more information, please visit:
+For more information, please visit Volcanic activity and earthquakes in Reykjanes or Visit Iceland site.
+Or watch the video with Dr. Matthew Roberts from the Icelandic Meteorological Office explaining the recent volcanic activities in Iceland.

-• Secure your spot for 2025 with a 10% deposit!
-This tour gets sold out very quickly, but with early-bird booking, you’ll be the first one to know.
-Pick the month that suits you best and we’ll let you know once the dates are live—don’t risk missing out on your bucket list adventure!
+Secure your early bird spot with a 10% deposit!
+This tour gets sold out very quickly, but with early-bird booking, you will be the first one to know about any new upcoming dates.
+Pick your preferred dates without the risk of your bucket list adventure selling out!

 • Only 10% of the total amount should be paid as a deposit upon booking.
-This deposit is non-refundable, but can be transferred to another 57hours adventure in case the dates don’t suit you by the end of the year.
+This deposit is non-refundable, but can be transferred to another 57hours adventure anytime in case the dates don’t suit you.

-• Once the set dates for the following season are live, you can confirm your booking by the end of this year by paying another 20% of the total amount.
+• Once the dates are set, you can confirm your booking by paying another 20% of the total amount.

 • The final balance is due 3 months (90 days) prior to departure.

-Upon checkout, you can choose one of our 57hours flexibility options:
+Booking fees are non-refundable in all cases.
+During checkout, however, you can choose one of 57hours’ flexibility options:

 Have more questions?
 Read our FAQ, or Talk with us

-From $1,980 ()
+From $1,620 ()

 Saved to bucket list